 Aside from the unpleasant odor, there's another important reason why "dirty-sock syndrome" should be dealt with.
 It's your health, as well the health of your family.
 Bacteria is associated with disease and it's wise to get the problem fixed.

 The Centers for Disease Control noted, "many indoor environments have pollutant levels two-to-five times higher, and occasionally more then 100-times higher, than outdoor levels."
 Since Americans spend up to 90 percent of their time indoors, indoor air quality has a dramatic impact on chronic respiratory conditions.

-VindEX Ultra protects your home and your family from airborne mold and bacteria circulated into the heating and air conditioning system.
+VindEX Ultra and VindEX Coastal protect your home and your family from airborne mold and bacteria circulated into the heating and air conditioning system.
 Professional application completely eliminates mold and bacteria that cause "dirty-sock syndrome" and prevents reoccurence by sealing the coil from exposure to contaminants.

 A recent VindEX success story:

 I Just want to say THANK YOU for creating a product that really works!
 I had the dirty sock syndrome and it was making my whole family sick and I did some research and found "VINDEX" and it wasn't expensive and the most important thing is IT WORKED!!
 You guys are #1 in my book for making this product.
 Thank You!!